 - try to re-frame each question to suite the other 3 incorrect options.
 This can be mentally done after you have completed a sample test.
 This way you will be potentially doing 4 questions instead of only 1 question.

 - not avoid specific type of questions like numerical, long questions, case study based questions, questions from a particular topic etc.

 I believe, you should do a mix of questions from both free and paid sources.
-You should read my article that describes 13 reasons to invest in a Paid PMP Practice Exams to understand why it is beneficial to do the questions from a paid source.
+You should read my article that talks about 13 reasons to invest in Paid PMP Tests to understand why it is beneficial to do the questions from a paid source.

 If you are looking for free questions, you can check my post reliable sources of free tests.